 The theoretical impact of the COVID-19 pandemic on poverty is unclear.
 While the pandemic certainly interrupted the economy, causing widespread unemployment and economic distress for families, the federal government responded with historic public assistance efforts like the advance CTC, Paycheck Protection Program, and pausing Medicaid disenrollment.
-Thus, the question on which of these shifts dominated the other remains to be answered.
+This is observed in previous empirical analyses of economic wellbeing, which have broadly found that pandemic-related government policy effectively countered its effects on incomes, leading poverty to fall and the household income of poorer households to rise across a range of demographic groups and geographies (Han et al., 2020; M. Martell & Roncolato, 2022).